 We believe in the importance of promoting and adopting practices that support ESG implementation within our activities.
-During 2022 we began analyzing and mapping an ESG strategy to work across all company activities.
+During 2023, we identified significant ESG topics relevant across all company activities.
 We will continue to advance our commitment to ESG practices across our operations, as well as monitor the development of regulatory requirements.